James Monroe High School - Bronx, New York (Photo: Estey Organ Company)

 Chicago, Ill. – KPO 670 (1906)

 Tubular-pneumatic action; reb.
-Wm.
-R. Laws
+William R. Laws

 3 manuals

 The organ in the original DeWitt Clinton High School Auditorium in Manhattan was built in 1906 by the W. W. Kimball Co. of Chicago.
 This was the third concert organ ordered from Kimball by the Board of Education of New York City; the other two were in the Girls' High School, Brooklyn, and in Morris High School in the Bronx.
 Installed at the rear of the stage, the organ case was finished in white and had a facade with five sections of gold pipes.
 A detached, panelled console was located on the main floor in front of the stage and faced the conductor.
-At a later date, the organ was rebuilt by Wm.
-R. Laws, who installed electro-pneumatic action to control 31 stops on three manuals and pedal.
+At a later date, the organ was rebuilt by William R. Laws, who installed electro-pneumatic action to control 31 stops on three manuals and pedal.
 Specifications of this organ have not yet been located.

 Sources: